-This Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected the Company during the three and nine months ended September 30, 2023, and such factors that may affect its future performance.
-To better understand this MD&A, it should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements for the three and nine months ended September 30, 2023, and 2022, and also should be read in conjunction with the audited consolidated financial statements for the years ended December 31, 2022, and 2021, and related notes thereto.
+This Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected the Company during the three and six months ended June 30, 2023, and such factors that may affect its future performance.
+To better understand this MD&A, it should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements for the three and six months ended June 30, 2023, and 2022, and also should be read in conjunction with the audited financial statements for the three and six months ended June 30, 2023, and 2022, and also should be read in conjunction with the audited financial statements for the years ended December 31, 2022, and 2021, and related notes thereto.